LeetLLM

 1Chinchilla-style token target: 1.4T 2Dense training FLOP estimate: 5.88e+23 3Llama 3 405B reported ratio: 38.5 tokens/parameter

-The raw dock and the clean training mix
+The raw corpus and the clean training mix

-Think of the raw internet as an overloaded receiving dock.
-It contains valuable inventory, but it's mixed with duplicate labels, broken packaging, spam, and unsafe material.
-A pre-training data pipeline is the automated sorting line that extracts useful records and turns them into a training-ready mix.
+The raw internet is a noisy source lake.
+It contains useful records, but they're mixed with duplicate pages, broken markup, spam, and unsafe material.
+A pre-training data pipeline is the repeatable processing system that extracts useful records and turns them into a training-ready mix.

 Your job as the AI engineer isn't to write the text.
-It's to design a sorting system that processes large partitions repeatably, records each decision, and avoids throwing out high-value records.
+It's to design a processing system that handles large partitions repeatably, records each decision, and avoids throwing out high-value records.

 The modern pipeline has three major phases: